lmassier/hWAT_singlecell/README.md

 ## Contact
-For questions regarding data analysis, please write to lucas.massier@ki.se or jiawei.zhong@ki.se
+For questions regarding data analysis, please write to lucas.massier[AT]ki.se or jiawei.zhong[AT]ki.se
-Corresponding authors: Niklas Mejhert (niklas.mejhert@ki.se) and Mikael Rydén (mikael.ryden@ki.se)
+Corresponding authors: Niklas Mejhert (niklas.mejhert[AT]ki.se) and Mikael Rydén (mikael.ryden[AT]ki.se)